-Everyone knows that the Colorado River runs through the Grand Canyon, and many people believe that to raft it, you must raft the Grand Canyon, and expensive, time-intensive proposition.
-But the Colorado River runs through 1450 miles from the Rockies to the Gulf of Mexico.
+Everyone knows that the Colorado River runs through the Grand Canyon, and many people believe that to raft it, you must raft the Grand Canyon, an expensive, time-intensive proposition.
+But the Colorado River runs 1450 miles from the Rockies to the Gulf of Mexico.
 In its 10,000 foot drop to the sea it carves numerous canyons and passes through three national Parks.

 Rafting the Colorado River, then does not need to entail a great deal of planning.
-All summer long Moab Utah has half day and full day excursions from pretty much its front doorstep.
-What follows is a first hand account of a raft trip down Westwater Canyon, which is located in Utah just east of the Colorado Border.
+All summer long Moab, Utah has half day and full day excursions from pretty much its front doorstep.
+What follows is a first hand account of a raft trip down Westwater Canyon, which is located in Utah just west of the Colorado Border.
 The Outfitter mentioned in the story is Canyon Voyages out of Moab, UT.

 The story teller is me - I haven't gone on another raft trip since.

 "I am not a rafter, actually, truth be known, up until recently my idea of water sports was limited to deciding whether to turn the jets on or off in the spa.
 But, my husband loves kayaking and canoeing, and so, as I believe that any adventure is worth having, I decided to ride along.

 My first raft trip prior to Westwater was a class I-II ‘float’ down the Colorado just outside of Moab, Utah.
 I had to handle the paddles and everything, and honestly, I was a bit freaked out, because if your hands are on the paddles they are not available to keep you from plunging into the Colorado and being swept down to Glen Canyon Dam as nothing but a tattered corpse.
 But, as children and old ladies were on the boat with us I decided that my fear was irrational.
 And, as I did not die, and was only popped off the edge of the raft once, and that was into rather than out of the boat, I called the whole thing a success.